-A pair of the best water shoes is a great investment for any one whose adventures tend to take place in or around water.
-That's everyone from wild swimmers to SUP enthusiasts to keen kayakers, or even just those who spend a lot of time at the beach or love exploring coastlines.
+Seeking out and investing in a pair of the best water shoes you can find is well worth doing for any one whose adventures regularly take place in, on or around water.
+That's everyone from wild swimmers to SUP enthusiasts to keen kayakers and canoeists – or even just those who spend a lot of time at the beach or love exploring coastlines.
 Water shoes and sandals are perfect for going from dry land to rivers and oceans and back again.

 Water shoes aren't typically waterproof, but instead have built-in drainage channels and are designed to dry out quickly.
 The best water shoes are lightweight yet protective, with grippy rubber soles that make them ideal for rockpool scrambling and trail hiking.